Oops, Did I Say That? 26 Common Mistakes in English You Can Easily Avoid Making

-Tip: In this example, Union is the only item that has been capitalized when there should be more.
+In this example, Union is the only word that has been capitalized when there should be more.

-- Is this the first letter in a sentence?
-If the answer is yes, then you should capitalize that word.
+- The first word in a sentence.
 In this sentence, the first word is “one,” so “one” should be capitalized.

-- Am I using a name that someone gave to this thing or person?
-If yes, capitalize.
+- A name that someone gave to a person, thing or place.
 “Sarah” should be capitalized, and “Union Street Library” should be completely capitalized because it’s the given name of a location.

 Correction: One rainy day, I saw Sarah at Union Street Library.

 Example Mistake: “Oh my gosh, I can’t believe he (or she) asked me out, this is the best day ever, I’ve been dreaming about this, I have no idea what to wear!”

 Commas are not enough to slow down this sentence.
 Without a real break between those thoughts, the sentence becomes run-on.

 If you use too many commas in your writing, you might be trying to fit too many thoughts into one sentence.
 You might also be creating run-on sentences.

 Luckily, there are two very simple ways to fix this common mistake:

 - Replace the comma with a period (I’ve been dreaming about this.
 I have nothing to wear.)